ErmakovSY/react_modal-window/README.md

-Simple ToDo Application with React.js
+Modal window with React.js

-Using styled-components and material-ui
+Using styled-components
+Allows user to choose the type of message: success, notify, warning or error

 Manual:
 1. npm i